-Sexual assault is criminal conduct.
-It falls well short of the standards America expects of its men and women in uniform.
+Sexual harassment and assault are both criminal conducts.
+They fall well short of the standards America expects of its men and women in uniform.
 Specifically, it violates Air Force Core Values.
-Inherent in our core values of Integrity First, Service before Self, and Excellence in All We Do is respect: self-respect, mutual respect and respect for our Air Force as an institution.
+Inherent in our core values of Integrity First, Service before Self, and Excellence in All We Do is respect: self-respect, mutual respect, and respect for our Air Force as an institution.

 Our core values and respect are the foundation of our wingman culture -- a culture in which we look out for each other and take care of each other.
 Incidents of sexual assault corrode the very fabric of our wingman culture; therefore, we must strive for an environment where this type of behavior is not tolerated and where all Airmen are respected.

 A form of sex discrimination that involves sexual advances, requests for sexual favors, and other verbal or physical conduct.

 Intentional and unwanted sexual contact (or attempts) characterized by use of force, threats, intimidation, abuse of authority or when the individual does not give consent or is not capable of giving consent.

 "Consent" is defined as words or overt acts indicating a freely given agreement to the sexual conduct at issue by a competent person.
 An expression of lack of consent through words or conduct means there is no consent.
 Lack of verbal or physical resistance or submission resulting from the accused's use of force, threat of force, or placing another person in fear does not constitute consent.
 A current or previous dating relationship by itself or the manner of dress of the person involved with the accused in the sexual conduct at issue shall not constitute consent.

 Active duty Airmen, Guardians, and Reserve service members are eligible for Restricted or Unrestricted Reports.

 - Air National Guard members are eligible when in a federalized status.